 - Consider volunteer experience in your area of interest.

-- Finalize your list of colleges or universities you are interested in.
+- Finalize your list of colleges or universities in which you are interested.
 Include "reach, reasonable, and safety net" schools in your list.

 - Note all college and university admissions deadlines.